stellar/awesome-stellar/README.md

 ## Community
 - [Stellar Global Discord](https://discord.gg/5g2YkszV3D) - A global communnity of Business leaders, Developers, and Stellar enthusiasts.
 Newcomers are welcomed with open arms-connect with the Stellar community and ask questions!

+- [Stellar Community Fund](https://communityfund.stellar.org) - An exciting way for developers to flex their creative muscles and introduce new applications and use cases to the Stellar ecosystem, voted on by the community.

+- [Stellar Community Fund Discord Server](https://discord.gg/KuEucmUXHy) - The platform to promote your SCF entries, engage with the community, and discuss all things SCF!

 - [Stellar discussions by Public Node](https://podcast.publicnode.org/) - Public Node community members discussing all aspects of the Stellar ecosystem - from brainstorming to developer interviews and everything in between.

-- [Stellar Community Fund](https://communityfund.stellar.org) - An exciting way for developers to flex their creative muscles and introduce new applications and use cases to the Stellar ecosystem, voted on by the community.

 - [Stellar Torch](http://stellartorch.com/) - A Stellar community experiment.
 The Stellar Torch is a transaction that is sent from person to person.
   - [The Stellar Torch is Lit](https://www.reddit.com/r/Stellar/comments/c5r2z0/the_stellar_torch_is_lit/)